near/near-explorer/frontend/README.md

 ## Run Frontend for Development

-Frontend required running backend to be run in the background to be usable.
+Frontend requires running backend to be run in the background to be usable.
 Follow the [backend instructions](../backend/README.md) and start frontend like this:

 ```